PIVX-Project/PIVX-Doc-Website-Content/04.masternodes/03.hosting-on-digital-ocean/article.md

 `tail -f ~/.pivx/debug.log`

 Wait either for the message “Sync has finished” or for the message that the block number at the top of the PIVX blockchain has been accepted.
-You can learn this block from the official PIVX explorer at [https://explorer.pivx.link](https://explorer.pivx.link), where it is labeled “Last Indexed Block”.
+You can learn this block from a PIVX explorer such as https://zkbitcoin.com, where it is labeled “Last Indexed Block”.
 When this check passes, your masternode software is running and current!

 ## Posting 10,000 PIVX to Start the Masternode